tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

       EXEC_P, D_PAGED
       adresse de départ 0x00402000

   The behaviors of first several instructions disassembled by `objdump` can be easily interpreted by REVEN.
-For example, the instruction at `0x402008` is a call to `GetStdHandle`, one
+For example, the instructions at `0x402008` and `0x402013` are calls to `GetStdHandle`, one at `0x40202c` calls `WriteFile`, and one at `0x402042` calls `ReadFile`, that indeed corresponds to the step of print the strings `Welcome!` and `Password? `, then reads from the standard input.

     objdump -d --start-address=0x402000 F4b_XOR_W4kfu.exe